-1. Subdistrict A - Age-Restricted Townhouses

-Permissible housing types shall be newly constructed attached or detached townhouse dwelling units with a mix of one and two bedroom units.
-Dwelling units shall be contained in groupings of one, two or three dwelling units per building structure; provided that the number of three dwelling unit buildings shall be limited to one such building for every 10 dwelling units.

-Dwelling units in Subdistrict A shall be developed as condominiums and each dwelling unit shall be separately owned and occupied; provided that the owner of one dwelling unit may own one or more dwelling units.

-The maximum number of dwelling units that may be developed within Subdistrict A shall be 40 dwelling units, provided however that up to two (2) additional dwelling units may be created within existing retained and rehabilitated historic structures (See subsection 4).
+- 1. Subdistrict A Age-Restricted Townhouses - a) The maximum number of dwelling units that may be developed within Subdistrict A shall be 40 dwelling units, provided however that up to two (2) additional dwelling units may be created within existing retained and rehabilitated historic structures (See subsection 4). - b) Permissible housing types shall be newly constructed attached or detached townhouse dwelling units with a mix of one, two, and three bedroom units.
+No townhouse unit shall have more than 3 bedrooms and the average number of bedrooms for all of the Subdistrict A units shall not exceed 2.6. - c) Dwelling units shall be contained in groupings of one, two or three dwelling units per building structure; provided that the number of three dwelling unit buildings shall be limited to one such building for every 10 dwelling units. - d) Dwelling units in Subdistrict A shall be developed as condominiums and each dwelling unit shall be separately owned and occupied; provided that the owner of one dwelling unit may own one or more dwelling units. - a) The maximum number of dwelling units that may be developed within Subdistrict A shall be 40 dwelling units, provided however that up to two (2) additional dwelling units may be created within existing retained and rehabilitated historic structures (See subsection 4).

-At least 15% of the dwelling units in Subdistrict A shall be made for sale as low- or moderate-income housing dwelling units at or below 80% of area median income (AMI) ("affordable units") as defined in M.G.L. c.
-40B (or successor statutory provision) and shall qualify as Affordable Housing included in the Subsidized Housing Inventory ("SHI") (or successor counting mechanism) under applicable regulations of the Massachusetts Department of Housing and Community Development ("DHCD") or other applicable legal authority.
+At least 15% of the dwelling units in Subdistrict A

-Occupancy of dwelling units shall be limited to at least one person who is fifty-five years of age or older and may include any one of the following:
+- e) Occupancy of dwelling units shall be limited to at least one person who is fifty-five years of age or older and may include any one of the following: - a.

-- a.
 A spouse, under 55 years of age, of an Occupant may reside in the Occupant's unit; - b.
-A spouse who survives the Occupant: - c.
+A spouse who survives the Occupant; - c.
 A spouse where the Occupant has moved out of the unit and into a long-term care facility;